Wayne State College

 Students immerse themselves in the Achuar tribe in the Sharamentsa community and leave Ecuador with new cultural perspectives that will help them appreciate the diversity in our world.
 The visit with the Achuar will include hikes in the jungle, service-learning projects with the school, community projects with the Achuar, and several fun activities such as playing soccer and volleyball.
 They will learn about the traditional relationship the Achuar have with the rainforest and participate in some of their traditional customs.
 The ecological diversity experienced in the rain forest and jungles of Ecuador will provide invaluable knowledge for many majors at WSC.
 For example, there are 46 separate ecosystems in Ecuador, which makes it a unique country to visit for biologists.

-The trip will be led by Dean Jacobs, a 1986 graduate of Wayne State and professional tour guide.
+Trips are led by Dean Jacobs, a 1986 graduate of Wayne State and professional tour guide.
 Jacobs has traversed across the globe exploring more than 50 countries.
 He was born in Wahoo, Neb., and spent his early years living on a farm.
 When he was five, his family moved to Fremont, Neb.
 He graduated from Wayne State College earning a degree in biology, with minors in Earth science and art.
 After graduating, he worked in the administration of Wayne State College as the assistant to the president before moving on to Purina Mills.
 Eventually this path led him to Pfizer Pharmaceuticals, where he was employed in sales and marketing for 10 years.
 After a great deal of soul searching, he left the security of corporate America and decided to pursue other dreams.
 This was the beginning of a process that would lead to a traveling adventure that would initially span 22 1/2 months and cover 28 countries.

 Courses of Study

-All students will receive 6 credit hours through Wayne State College.
+Students receive 6 credit hours through Wayne State College.
 Students may apply the credits to their programs of study as approved by their college through transfer of credit.

 Service-Learning